 In 2015, President Obama released the Comprehensive Conservation Plan for the Arctic National Wildlife Refuge with its formal Wilderness recommendation for the Coastal Plain.
 The recommendation was approved by the Fish and Wildlife Service Director, Secretary of the Interior and President Obama, but only Congress can enact the recommended designation.

-Recently introduced legislation to designate the Coastal Plain as a formal wilderness would protect not only a unique ecosystem, but also the spiritual space of a community.
+Legislation to designate the Coastal Plain as a formal wilderness would protect not only a unique ecosystem, but also the spiritual space of a community.

 In Genesis we learn that when God placed the first human beings in the Garden of Eden, God gave humanity a dual role in relationship to the surrounding environment, (l'av'dah ul'shamrah), "to till it and tend it" (Genesis 2:15).
 This demands a balanced approach to development, a careful consideration of the competing needs both to employ the resources with which God has provided us and to protect those resources for generations to come.
 That is why, for more than a decade, the Union for Reform Judaism has supported wilderness designation for the Refuge, to ensure that this delicate region and its people are protected by federal law.